Finbuckle/Finbuckle.MultiTenant/docs/EFCore.md

 ### Introduction
->{.small} This document assumes a shared or hybrid database model for tenant data isolation.

 Data isolation is one of the most important considerations in a multitenant app.
 Whether each tenant has its own database, a shared database, or a hybrid approach can make a significant different in app design.
 Finbuckle.MultiTenant supports each of these models by associating a connection string with each tenant.
 Tenant's using the same connection string will share a database and accordingly those with a unique connection string will have separate databases.

 In shared database scenarios it is important to make sure that queries and commands for a tenant do not affect the data belonging to other tenant's.
 Finbuckle.MultiTenant handles this automatically and removes the need to sprinkle "where" clauses all over an app.
 Applying the `MultiTenant` data attribute to an entity and using the `MultiTenantDbContext` as a base for class for an app's own database context tells Finbuckle.MultiTenant to ensure isolation of both queries and create/update/delete commands.